This is the multi-page printable view of this section. Click here to print.

 - Parameters can be modified after the service creation is completed, and a DB restart is required after modification

-- Additional Information Input area, please enter or select the required information.
+time zone Required Standard time zone for the database Table.
+Microsoft SQL Server (DBaaS) Database configuration items - Additional Information Input area, please enter or select the required information.

-Category Required or notDetailed description Tag Select Add Tag - Up to 50 can be added per resource
+Category required statusDetailed description tag Select Add Tag - Up to 50 per resource can be added

 - After clicking the Add Tag button, enter or select Key, Value values

-Microsoft SQL Server(DBaaS) service allows you to view and edit the full resource list and detailed information.
-Microsoft SQL Server(DBaaS) Details page consists of Details, Tags, Operation History tabs, and for databases with a configured Replica, a Replica Information tab is additionally provided.
+The Microsoft SQL Server (DBaaS) service allows you to view and edit the full resource list and detailed information.
+Microsoft SQL Server (DBaaS) Details page consists of Details, Tags, Activity History tabs, and when the DB has a Replica configured, a Replica Information tab is added.

-Category Detailed description Cluster Status Cluster status with DB installed - Creating: Cluster is being created
+Category Detailed description Cluster status Cluster status with DB installed - Creating: Cluster is being created

-- Editing: Cluster is changing to operation execution state
+- Editing: Cluster is transitioning to an operational state

-- If it occurs continuously, contact the administrator
+- If this persists, contact the administrator

 - Failed: Cluster failed during creation